EnlZhao/2DFaceMorphing/README.md

 4. [Alpha blending](https://en.wikipedia.org/wiki/Alpha_compositing#Alpha_blending) on the paired triangles with a given transparency.

 Steps 3 and 4 are iterated for different values of alpha to generate a bunch of morphing frames.
-After that the, frames are converted into a video file.
+After that, frames are converted into a video file.

 ## Attribution